simesy/civictheme-saas-starter/README.md

 ddev drush cex -y
 ```

-The only thing left is install some content.
-Log into the site, go to
+To finish up

-CivicTheme settings, and find the provision content section.
-There's
+1. log into the site, go to /admin/appearance/settings/civictheme
-probably an easier way with drush.
+2. Scroll to CIVICTHEME CONTENT PROVISION, and run that.

-Export the database and zip it.
-I usually truncate the cache tables etc.
+3. Then export the database and zip it.
+(I usually truncate the cache tables etc for a bit smaller zip.)